windows11-on-web/BetterMechvibesCanary/README.md

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make Mechvibes++ better, please fork the repo and create a pull request.
+If you have a suggestion that Better Mechvibes Canary would make it better sand it to me at discord, please fork the repo and create a pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>